Policy Priorities

 Co-Introducers Sen. Danielle Conrad (Dist.
 46)

-Summary LB946 amends the State Plan for Services to pay child care providers participating in the child care subsidy based on a child’s enrollment in the provider’s program rather than their attendance.
+Summary LB946 amends the State Plan for Services to pay child care providers participating in the child care subsidy based on a child’s enrollment in a provider’s program rather than their attendance.

 Committee Health and Human Services